kpuduls/Projects/mpc_spacecraft/README.md

 * Optimization for fuel efficiency
 * Curently the use is limited to a single spacecraft
 * Two spacecraft formation formulation possible (requires redefining state space model)

+## Stable version - MILPv2
+### MILPfunc for use with CW projects trajectory propagation and visualization tools